Justin Bonomo: Super High Rollers

 Justin Bonomo is a regular face on the High Roller circuit.
+In May 2018, he won the $300,000 Super High Roller Bowl for $5,000,000.
 He has won events such as the Triton High Roller Series, PokerStars Caribbean Adventure, Super High Roller Bowls in China and Las Vegas, and is a regular at the ARIA High Roller Events.